Previous Episode << >> Next Episode

 "That's up for sober debate," James muttered.

 "You just want to be the only singer, and us the backing dancers.
 I'm doing the first verse and you can't stop me," Jessie said defiantly.
 Morgan's jaw dropped.
 "And we're all on the chorus."
-Morgan's gasp nearly take her breath away.
+Morgan's gasp nearly took her breath away.

 "Ladies, ladies please," Tom clapped his hands.
 Both stares he got for that nearly turned him into stone.
 He soldiered on anyway, "we all know what's really bothering you.
 You both want James and to dump Craig cos he sucks..."